 4. Ashwagandha (Withania somnifera)

 Ashwagandha, an adaptogenic herb, is well-known for its ability to help the body adapt to stress.
 This is particularly important for individuals with hyperthyroidism, as stress can exacerbate symptoms.
-Selenium is, therefore, an essential trace mineral that plays a crucial role in various bodily functions, particularly in thyroid health.
-Additionally, its adaptogenic properties can improve resilience to stress while promoting emotional stability.
-Consequently, selenium becomes a valuable supplement for those managing Graves’ disease
+Ashwagandha also supports thyroid health by helping regulate the body’s response to stress.
+Its adaptogenic properties improve resilience and promote emotional stability, making it a valuable herb for those managing Graves’ disease.

 5. Turmeric (Curcuma longa)